Curtis Samuel: 2022

 In the 2022 season opening win over the Jacksonville Jaguars, Samuel recorded 55 receiving yards off eight receptions, 17 rushing yards, and his first touchdown reception for Washington.
 The next game, he followed up with seven receptions for 78 yards, 21 rushing yards, and a receiving touchdown against the Lions.
 Samuel played in the entirety of the 17 game season and was occasionally used as a running back as well as a wide receiver.
 He finished the year with 64 receptions for 646 yards and four receiving touchdowns as well as 38 rushing attempts for 187 yards and one rushing touchdown.

 2023

 Samuel changed his uniform number to 4 for the 2023 season.
 In the 2023 season, he had 62 receptions for 613 yards and four touchdowns.
 He had one game with 100 receiving yards, which came in Week 12 against the Cowboys.

 Buffalo Bills

 On March 14, 2024, Samuel signed a three-year, $24 million deal with the Buffalo Bills.
-He finished the 2024 season with 31 receptions for 253 yards and one touchdown, which came in Week 11 against the Chiefs.
+He finished the 2024 season with 31 receptions for 253 yards and one touchdown, which came in Week 11 against the Kansas City Chiefs.

-Samuel made his postseason debut in the Wild Card round game versus Denver.
+Samuel made his postseason debut in the Wild Card round game against the Denver Broncos.
 He scored his first career postseason touchdown on a 55-yard reception from Josh Allen in the fourth quarter of a 31–7 victory.
 He scored a touchdown in the AFC Championship loss to the Chiefs.

+Samuel began the 2025 season operating as a backup wide receiver, recording seven receptions for 81 yards and a touchdown across six appearances.
+He was placed on injured reserve on November 28, 2025, due to an elbow injury.
+On January 16, 2026, Samuel was activated from injured reserve ahead of Buffalo's divisional round matchup against the Denver Broncos.

+On March 6, 2026, Samuel was released by the Bills.